 Conclusions

-We have provided new evidence on the association of lipid-regulating agent prescription with all-cause dementia, Alzheimer’s disease, vascular dementia, and other dementia.
+We have provided new evidence on the association of lipid-regulating agent prescription, predominantly statins, with all-cause dementia, Alzheimer’s disease, vascular dementia, and other dementias.
 We found limited evidence to support the use of lipid-regulating agents for the prevention of probable or possible Alzheimer’s disease, but they were associated with an increased risk of all-cause, vascular and other dementias.
-In all cases, the estimated associations were driven by those observed in the any statin subgroup, which comprised the majority of participants in our cohort.

-We have attempted to account for important sources of bias in our analysis and provide a comparison with other available literature.
-However, there is a strong potential for unmeasured confounding, misclassification and reverse causation, which may relate to the unexpected increase in risk of vascular dementia associated with statin use.
-Other analytical methods.
-Future research should aim to address these biases, potentially via a trial emulation analysis.
+Despite our attempts to account for bias in our analysis, there is a strong potential for unmeasured confounding, misclassification and reverse causation.
+This is most likely to explain the unexpected increase in risk of vascular dementia associated with statin use.
+Future research should aim to address these biases using newer methods such as a trial emulation analysis.

 Main table